-The American Academy of Podiatric Sports Medicine Stand Alone Committee is pleased to announce our 2024 AAPSM Stand Alone Meeting.
-This year's meeting will take place September 27-29 at the Renaissance Columbus Downtown Hotel.
+The American Academy of Podiatric Sports Medicine Stand Alone Committee is pleased to announce our 2026 AAPSM Stand Alone Meeting.
+The 2026 meeting will take place April 30 - May 2, 2026 at the Gila River Resort & Casino - Wild Horse Pass in Chandler, AZ.
 Make plans to join us for another outstanding program in this outstanding city.
 Any questions please reach out directly to Elizabeth our AAPSM Meeting planner at elizabeth.aapsm@gmail.com.

 Online Registration

-Online registration for the 2024 AAPSM Stand Alone Meeting is now open!
+Online registration for the 2026 AAPSM Stand Alone Meeting will be opening soon!

-Exhibit space will be limited at this facility and is being offered on a first-come-first-served basis.
+Exhibit space at this facility and is being offered on a first-come-first-served basis.

-Click here for our 2024 Exhibitor Packet (PDF)
+Click here for our Fillable 2026 Exhibitor Packet (PDF)

 Click here to view our Sponsorship Opportunities (PDF)